benresonance-star/Task-Checker/specification.md

 - **Active Focus Tracking**: Selected tasks feature a **high-saturation focus ring (4px)** and a pulsing outline when multiple users are present.

 ### 6. Branding & Live Style System
 - **Branding Console**: A floating, draggable, and resizable HUD available to admins.
-It allows real-time adjustment of domain-specific brand elements (Primary Identity, Task Done Highlights, Completed States, etc.) and UI geometry (Corner radii for task cards, interactive buttons, and major containers).
+It allows real-time adjustment of domain-specific brand elements (Primary Identity, Task Done Highlights, Completed States, etc.), UI geometry (Radii), and **Dashboard Layouts** (splitting controls for Project Info panels vs Active Checklist backgrounds).
 - **Style Snapshots (Theme Library)**: Admins can capture the current brand styling and save it as a named snapshot (e.g., "Happy Mode").
 Presets support **Active Style Tracking**, highlighting the currently applied theme and allowing for **Incremental Updates** (overwriting an existing snapshot with new tweaks) via a dedicated sync icon.
 - **Smooth Interaction Engine**: Utilizes hardware-accelerated `translate3d` and `requestAnimationFrame` for buttery-smooth window movement and resizing.
 Transitions are dynamically disabled during active interactions to eliminate "input lag."
 - **Semantic Theme Engine**: Uses CSS Variables linked to descriptive, role-based technical keys (e.g., `colorAppIdentity` instead of `brandBlue`).
 This ensures the codebase remains logical even when colors are dramatically altered.